 From the Epilogue of my 2009 book, Beyond the Mountain

-In our day and age, more than perhaps any other time in human history, people are chasing success, satisfaction, happiness … outcomes.
+In our day and age, more than perhaps at any other time in human history, people are chasing success, satisfaction, happiness … outcomes.
 As I learned through the process of preparing for and eventually climbing the Rupal Face of Nanga Parbat and numerous other climbs, the outcome itself is empty.

 This is not something I learned quickly, or easily.
 In the height of my professional climbing career I dreaded, even mocked, the inevitable journalist would would ask me “What’s next?”
-I don’t like to talk about my climbing goals and objectives publicly; it always felt like such public planning teetered precariously close to bravado.
+I didn’t like to talk about my climbing goals and objectives publicly; it always felt like such public planning teetered precariously close to bravado.
 I would, as a rule, talk about what I had done, but not about what I planned to do.

 In hindsight this may have been a mistake.
-This is typically the time of year we re-evaluate our plans and set out goals, and establish process goals.
+This is typically the time of year we reevaluate our plans and set out goals, and establish process goals.
 This year I want to propose another way.

-Focusing on the Chase
+Focus on the Chase

 We are physiologically designed for the process.
 We are rewarded by feel-good dopamine when engaged in the chase.
 The catch is simply the conclusion and the end of the dopamine reward.
 Perhaps this is a remnant of our hunter-gather past, that we had to be incentivized to hunt up food.

 In climbing, when we climb, or chase, we feel good, but then we are met with a depressing letdown and feeling of discontentment when we finally reach the summit or clip the chains.
 The reward of the summit never meets our preconceived expectations and we are left with “What now?”